centria/cs-exercises-20/README.md

 #### Exercise_24

-* CrEate a program, which asks the user for an integer.
+* create a program, which asks the user for an integer.

 If the given integer is larger than 120, output "Speeding!".